YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

 | Repaired and brought back up |        P:120 (processing has moved it ahead)                                                             |
 +------------------------------+----------------------------------------------------------------------------------------------------------+

 This situation needs to be remedied, because updates (transactions) 96-100 on Cape Town are different from updates 96-100 on Shanghai.
-This has a GT.M part and an application software part.
-The GT.M part is to rollback the transactions on the former originating primary instance with the mupip journal -rollback -fetchresync command.
+This has a YottaDB/GT.M part and an application software part.
+The YottaDB/GT.M part is to rollback the transactions on the former originating primary instance with the mupip journal -rollback -fetchresync command.
 These rolled back updates (“unreplicated” or “lost” transactions) are placed in a file and must be transmitted to the new originating instance for reprocessing / reconciliation by application logic.

 +---------------------------------------------------------------------------------+-------------------------------------------------------------------+
 | Cape Town                                                                       |      Shanghai                                                     |